Metric Perturbations of Extremal Surfaces: Discussion

 \subsection{Relative Entropy at Higher Orders}

 The quantum relative entropy is closely related to the entanglement entropy, whose bulk dual is given by the HRRT-formula.
 In this section, we will briefly review the concept of relative entropy, and we will compare our expression for the change in the extremal surface area (\ref{eq:2ndorderexp},\ref{eq:2ndordershift}) with previous results \cite{LashkariVanRaamsdonk2016}.
+The relative entropy between two states described by density matrices $\rho$ and $\rho_0$ is defined as